ispringtech/FastSignals/README.md

 # FastSignals

-C++17 signals/slots implementation with Boost.Signals2 compatible API.
+Easy to use, fast and clean C++17 signals/slots implementation with Boost.Signals2 compatible API.

->If you are not familar with Boost.Signals2, please read [Boost.Signals2: Connections](https://theboostcpplibraries.com/boost.signals2-connections)

 ## Documentation